Bevy ECS

 Player 3: [Points3, Position3, Velocity3]

 Your CPU will grab the whole cache line, even if only a portion of the data is actually needed.
-In doing so your CPU is guessing that things you store together in memory are likely to be accessed together (spatial locality).
+In doing so your CPU is guessing that things you store together in memory are likely to be accessed together, this is called spatial locality.

 Cache Line 1: [Points1, Position1]